ibnuda/fpmortals/manuscript/complete.md

 A>   res: Boolean = true
 A> ~~~~~~~~
 A>
-A> which means that the `acc` is not evaluated unless it is needed.
-A>
 A> yang berarti `acc` tidak akan dievaluasi sebelum nilai tersebut benar A> benar dibutuhkan.
 A>
-A> It is worth baring in mind that not all operations are stack safe in A> `foldRight`.
-If we were to require evaluation of all elements, we can A> also get a `StackOverflowError` with Scalaz's `EphemeralStream` A>
 A> Juga harap dipahami bahwa tidak semua operasi tidak berbahaya bagi A> *stack memory* saat menggunakan `foldRight`.
 Bila kita benar-benar